gcpug/handy-spanner/README.md

 If you use a fake spanner server in tests in Go, it's easier to run it in a process.
 See an [example](https://github.com/gcpug/handy-spanner/blob/master/fake/example_test.go) for the details.

 Note that it becomes specific implementations for a fake server, which means you cannot switch the backend depending on the situation.
-If you want to test on both real spanner and fake, it's better to use a fake server as an independent process.
+If you want to test on both Cloud Spanner and fake, it's better to use a fake server as an independent process.

 ## Can and Cannot